oleobal/dd-dicetron/language.md

 ### Lists & ints

 Lists represent the result of a roll:
- - booleans for d0, d1, d2
+ - booleans for coin flips
- - integers for anything else
+ - integers for dice

 Rolls are "reduced" to the sum of their parts when subject to arithmetic or comparisons (a roll of 1 bool is reduced to that bool).